 AI fever is everywhere.
 And, our industry wasn’t an exception.
 AI in the Adtech industry has gone far from basic data analysis and mining.
 We’re seeing increased adoption of AI and machine learning to do literally everything in the media buying process.

-On a surficial level, AI may seem like ‘a sci-fi movie’ where robots and machines beat humans to win the jobs (We’re being optimistic).
+On a surficial level, Artificial Intelligence may seem like ‘a sci-fi movie’ where robots and machines beat humans to win the jobs (We’re being optimistic).
 But, people working in AI tech know the importance and researchers carefully note the progression AI bringing us every year.

-On the other hand, with all the jargons and multitudes of middlemen, we couldn’t streamline the Adtech ecosystem.
+On the other hand, with all the jargon and multitudes of middlemen, we couldn’t streamline the Adtech ecosystem.
 As the industry grows, the severity of calculation, bidding, etc, becomes more difficult.

 Hence, we’ve invited AI into our industry.
 Since then, we’ve seen substantial growth in accuracy and scaling.
 Today, we’re gonna take a look at how AI has been used by some innovative companies to better the Adtech landscape.